Latest update: 13 March 2026

 Competitive market

-The global market for confectionery is dominated by international companies like Mars, Mondelēz International, Nestlé, Ferrero, Perfetti Van Melle, Haribo and Lindt & Sprüngli.
-However, in the local markets these meet tough opposition from players with locally established brands such as Cloetta, Fazer, Orkla and Toms.
-No player has a strong position across all European markets.
-Consolidation of the confectionery industry is taking place gradually.
-The industry as such has a long history and the pace of technological product innovation is low.
+The global market for confectionery is dominated by international companies like Mars, Mondelez International, Nestlé, Ferrero, Perfetti Van Melle, Haribo and Lindt & Sprüngli.
+However, in the local markets these companies meet tough opposition from players with locally established brands such as Cloetta, Fazer, Orkla and Toms.
+No player is winning in all European markets, but Cloetta is the only company with a strong position in confectionery across all the Nordics.

 Pick & mix

-The Pick & mix segment has a very strong position in the Nordic countries and accounts for a large share of the total confectionery consumption, while the consumption of pick & mix is considerably lower in Central Europe where packaged candy and chocolate have a stronger position.
-In Sweden, pick & mix normally accounts for 30 per cent of the total confectionery market, while in the other Nordic countries it accounts for 5 to 15 per cent.
-After volume decline during the Covid 19 pandemic, pick & mix has recovered well with strong growth in both 2022 and 2023.
+The Pick & mix segment has a very strong position in the Nordic countries and accounts for a large share of the total confectionery consumption, while the share of consumption of Pick & mix is considerably lower in Central Europe where packaged candy and chocolate have a stronger position.
+In Sweden, Pick & mix normally accounts for around 25 per cent of the total confectionery market, while in the other Nordic countries it accounts for 10 to 20 per cent.
+After volume decline during the Covid-19 pandemic, Pick & mix has recovered well with strong growth in the years 2022 to 2025.

 The nut market